yelog/i18n.nvim/README.md

   whitespace before the opening parenthesis is allowed.
 - Tables unlock additional control:
   `{ call = 'i18n.t', quotes = { "'", '"' }, allow_whitespace = false }`.
+- Whitespace between the opening parenthesis and the first quote is accepted by default; disable with `allow_arg_whitespace = false`.
 - You can still drop down to raw Lua patterns via the `pattern` / `patterns` keys when you need something exotic (ensure the key stays in capture group 1).